Tectone23/tectone-desktop/README.md

-# Tectone SDK GUI Application
+# Tectone Desktop Application

 ## About

-Tectone SDK helps the developer setup and scaffold a project quickly with good default configuration.
+Tectone Desktop helps the developer setup and scaffold a project quickly with good default configuration.

+Please read more in the [documentation](https://tectone23.github.io) folder.

+# For Development

 Please read more in the `documentation` folder.